victorgodet/quantum-hypothesis-testing/README.md

 # quantum-hypothesis-testing
-Quantum Hypothesis Testing for a qubit
+Quantum hypothesis testing for a qubit